JackCSheehan/binary-dump-utility/README.md

 # binary-dump-utility
-A command line utility that can read a binary file and dump its contents as hex values or as ASCII values
+A command line utility that can read a binary file and dump its contents as hex, binary, octal, decimal, or ASCII.

 ## Usage
 **To dump a file to the console**